recetasdemama/wordpress/wp-content/plugins/wp-super-cache/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3.2 =
-Lots of bugfixes, garbage collection improved, more details at http://ocaoimh.ie/y/3i
+IMPORTANT - Dynamic cached content now disabled by default.
+See advanced settings page.
+Better mangling of the mfunc tag in comments.
+Jetpack Mobile Theme support.

 == Changelog ==

+= 1.3.2 =
+* Any mfunc/mclude/dynamic-cached-content tags in comments are now removed.
+* Dynamic cached content feature disabled by default and must be enabled on the Advanced Settings page.
+* Support for the mobile theme in Jetpack via helper plugin on script's Plugins tab.

+= 1.3.1 =
+* Minor updates to documentation
+* Fixed XSS in settings page.

+= 1.3 =
+* mfunc tags could be executed in comments.
+Fixed.
+* More support for sites that use the LOGGED_IN_COOKIE constant and custom cookies.

 = 1.2 =
 * Garbage collection of old cache files is significantly improved.
 I added a scheduled job that keeps an eye on things and restarts the job if necessary.
 Also, if you enable caching from the Easy page garbage collection will be enabled too.
 * Editors can delete single cached files from the admin bar now.
 * Fixed the cached page counter on the settings page.
 * Some sites that updated to 1.0 experienced too much garbage collection.
-There are still stragglers out there who haven.t upgraded but that.s fixed now!
+There are still stragglers out there who haven't upgraded but that's fixed now!
 * Supercached mobile files are now used as there was a tiny little typo that needed fixing.
 * If your site is in a directory and you saw problems updating a page then that should be fixed now.
 * The deactivate hook has been changed so your configuration isn.t hosed when you upgrade.
 Unfortunately this will only happen after you do this upgrade.